 - Uses intellectual curiosity, judgment and analytical decision-making in the acquisition, integration and application of knowledge and skills. - Solves problems utilizing technology, quantitative and qualitative information, and mathematical concepts. - Demonstrates information literacy by locating, evaluating, and ethically using information from diverse sources, and employing proper citation formats.

-In 2022, 92% (+2%) of students said that AVC classes helped "very much/some" with their creative, critical, and analytical thinking skills.
+A three-year average of 91% of students said that AVC classes helped "very much/some" with their creative, critical, and analytical thinking skills.